Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 Best affordable, beginner-friendly treadmill with essential features, including Bluetooth connectivity and good belt length.

-In our evaluation of the best treadmills in Australia, we analysed each model's performance, build quality and durability, user-friendly features and technology, safety features, price point, and overall value for money.
+In our evaluation, we analysed each treadmill's performance, build quality and durability, user-friendly features and technology, safety features, price point, and overall value for money.

 Best Overall Treadmill for Australians